Deltoid

 What is the deltoid muscle?

 The deltoid muscle is a large, triangular-shaped muscle that lies superficially to other muscles of the shoulder and is responsible for forming the shoulder’s rounded contour.
-The shoulder joint is formed by the articulation of the head of the humerus with the shallow glenoid cavity of the scapula, giving rise to the alternate name for the shoulder joint, which is the glenohumeral joint.
+The shoulder joint is formed by the articulation of the head of the humerus with the shallow glenoid cavity of the scapula, giving rise to the alternate name for the shoulder joint: the glenohumeral joint.
 The deltoid muscle is one of the main abductors of the shoulder, meaning it helps lift the arm when reaching for objects or brushing the hair.
-It is also active when carrying heavy weights, like a suitcase or grocery bags, in order to prevent dislocation of the glenohumeral joint.
+It’s also activated when carrying heavy weights, like a suitcase or grocery bags, in order to prevent dislocation of the glenohumeral joint.

 Where is the deltoid located?

-The deltoid is a superficial muscle located overlying the glenohumeral joint and is one of the six intrinsic muscles of the shoulder.
-The other five intrinsic muscles of the shoulder include the teres major and the four rotator cuff muscles (i.e. supraspinatus, infraspinatus, teres minor, and subscapularis muscles), which are powerful rotators of the glenohumeral joint.
+The deltoid is a superficial muscle overlying the glenohumeral joint and is one of the six intrinsic muscles of the shoulder.
+The other five intrinsic muscles of the shoulder include the teres major and the four rotator cuff muscles (i.e., supraspinatus, infraspinatusteres minor, and subscapularis muscles), which are powerful rotators of the glenohumeral joint.
 The deltoid muscle receives its blood supply from various branches of the axillary artery, including the thoracoacromial artery, the circumflex humeral arteries, and the deep brachial artery.
-It is innervated by the axillary nerve, which runs around the neck of the humerus once exiting the axilla.
+It’s innervated by the axillary nerve, which runs around the neck of the humerus once exiting the axilla.

 What does the deltoid muscle do?